 When thinking about Russia, most people associate it with eye-watering cities, beautiful churches, and terrifyingly-large mountains and forests.
 With so many Russian residents, many of them find themselves abroad, wanting a Russian IP to access their local content.

-TV channels from this Russia are inaccessible abroad, and so are local bank accounts that will lock you out when you have an IP from somewhere else.
+TV channels from Russia are inaccessible abroad, and so are local bank accounts that will lock you out when you have an IP from somewhere else.
 Let’s not forget about Netflix Russia, or perhaps, various online bookies that users abroad won’t be able to experience.

 We get it – you need that bloody Russian IP address and fast.
 Well, don’t fret.
 Today’s guide will be all about that.
 We’ll use a VPN to get an IP from Russia and show you how to easily change your online location to bypass geo-blocks and take advantage of bank-grade encryption for added security.